icejan/CPS714-Section4/Group1/docs/UserDocs.md

 ## Running the Application
 ### 1. Start the backend server
-* Go to the backend directory and enter the command on terminal `npm run dev `
+* Go to the backend directory and enter the command on terminal <br>
+`npm run dev `
 * Verify it runs on port: 5000
-### 1. Start the frontend
+### 2. Start the frontend
-* Go to the backend directory and enter the command on terminal `npm start `
+* Go to the backend directory and enter the command on terminal <br>
+`npm start `
 * Verify it runs on port: 3000